-Solder a short length of pipe

-(about a foot or so) to a threaded adapter using only 95/5 tinantimony or equivalent solder.

-Attach the threaded adapters to the water heater's connections

-(using Teflon® tape or pipe joint compound).
+Solder a short length of pipe (about a foot or so) to a threaded adapter using only 95/5 tin-antimony or equivalent solder.
+Attach the threaded adapters to the water heater's connections (using thread sealant tape or pipe joint compound).
 Connect the home's water pipes by soldering, keeping the connections at the water heater cool with wet rags.

-Heat traps installed in the inlet and outlet connections help save energy.

-NOTICE: Most water heater models contain energy saving heat traps in the inlet and outlet connections to avoid the circulation of hot water within the pipes.
+NOTICE: Most water heater models contain energy saving heat traps in the inlet and outlet connections to avoid the circulation of hot water within the pipes during standby.
 Do not remove the heat traps.

-Connect the hot water supply using 3/4 inch NPT to the fitting marked "H" (HOT).
+- Connect the hot water supply using 3/4 inch NPT to the fitting marked "H" (HOT).

 Follow the same connection guidelines as for the cold water supply.

-Install insulation (or heat tape) on the water pipes especially if the indoor installation area is subject to freezing temperatures.
+- Install insulation (or heat tape) on the water pipes especially if the indoor installation area is subject to freezing temperatures.
 Insulating the hot water pipes can increase energy efficiency.

-Double check to make sure the hot and cold water pipes are connected to the correct hot and cold water fittings on the water heater.
+- Double check to make sure the hot and cold water pipes are connected to the correct hot and cold water fittings on the water heater.

-If needed, install (or adjust) the home's Pressure Reducing Valve to 50-60 psi and install a
+- If needed, install (or adjust)

+the home's Pressure Reducing

+Valve to 50-60 psi and install a

 Thermal Expansion Tank.

-A Pressure Reducing Valve is required if your home's water pressure is above 80 psi.
+Figure 15 - A Pressure Reducing Valve is required if your home's water pressure is above 80 psi.

-The Thermal Expansion Tank should be pressurized with air, to match the home's incoming water pressure.
+Figure 16 - The Thermal Expansion Tank should be pressurized with air, to match the home's incoming water pressure.